 - In 2010 Microtia Mingle Support Group created on Facebook.
 Then in 2012 the children’s book ‘Issac and Lilah (A story about similarities and differences)‘ written and printed to promote positive image.

 - In 2013 the Microtia UK charity evolved from the Microtia Mingle Facebook group.
 The charity then organised Coram Fields picnic organised.
-The first time in UK medical professionals and those involved in scientific research were invited to present on key topics to people and families affected by microtia and their families.
+The first time in the UK that medical professionals and those involved in scientific research were invited to present on key topics to those affected by microtia and their families.
 Workshops were created for adults with microtia to talk about their life experiences and to learn from them.
 The charity website was also launched.